 - 1. Verify that the external power source is a 3 wire grounded system with amperage and voltage ratings compatible with the boat's AC system ratings. - 2.
-Be sure there is sufficient cable length to allow for normal movement between the boat and the dock. - 3.
-If equipped, turn all of the AC panel switches to the "off" position. - 4.
-Turn the shore power breaker under the aft starboard gunwale to the "off" position.
+Be sure there is sufficient cable length to allow for normal movement between the boat and the dock.

-- 5. Turn the breaker at the dock outlet to the "off" position. - 6.
-Connect the shore power cable at the boat inlet first. - 7.
-Connect the shore power cable at the dock outlet and turn the dock outlet breaker to the "on" position. - 8.
+- 3. Turn the shore power breaker under the aft starboard gunwale to the "off" position. - 4.
+Turn the breaker at the dock outlet to the "off" position. - 5.
+Connect the shore power cable at the boat inlet first. - 6.
+Connect the shore power cable at the dock outlet and turn the dock outlet breaker to the "on" position. - 7.
 Turn the shore power breaker under the aft starboard gunwale to the "on" position.
-Note: Test circuit breaker monthly by pressing the test button and then resetting. - 9.
-If equipped, turn the "AC Main" switch on the AC panel to the "on" position.
+Note: Test circuit breaker monthly by pressing the test button and then resetting.